VastiDev/Dental_AI/README.md

 ## Usage

 Details on how to use this project are available within the Postman collection, which includes example requests and responses that you can utilize to understand how the integration works.

+### Important Note
+Before testing, make sure to replace the API key in the requests with your own OpenAI API key to ensure proper functionality.